gberta/HFL_code/README.md

 3. ‘HFL_demo_gpu_fast.py’: GPU version, that predicts boundaries fast but with slightly lower performance quality.
 4. 'HFL_demo_gpu_fast.py’: GPU version, that predicts boundaries with good performance quality but at a slightly lower speed.

 In each of these files you need to specify the Caffe root directory path.
 (Line 157 and Line 225 in CPU and GPU versions respectively).
-Finally, to run HFL detector type "python HFL_demo_cpu_fast.py <image_file_name> <output_file_name>” in the command line.
+Finally, to run HFL detector type:

+python HFL_demo_cpu_fast.py image_file_name output_file_name

 ## Misc.
 Notes